 Increase flood resilience of the natural and built environments.
-Because of Vermont’s topography, the state has always experienced flooding in low-lying areas; however, in recent years these events have become more common, more and more severe due to climate change.
+Because of Vermont’s topography, the state has always experienced flooding in low-lying areas; however, in recent years these events have become more common, more widespread, and more severe due to climate change.
 The 2010s saw a three-fold increase in federally-declared disasters from the previous decade, the majority of which were due to flooding.
-Climate modeling suggests that these trends will continue, Vermont must plan to promote flood-resilient human and natural communities and invest in and maintain our intact landscape to leverage nature-based solutions that can help mitigate the impacts of severe flooding.
+Climate modeling suggests that these trends will continue, and so Vermont must plan to promote flood-resilient human and natural communities and invest in and maintain our intact landscape to leverage nature-based solutions that can help mitigate the impacts of severe flooding.

-Incentivize water storage in natural areas to promote flood resilience and biodiversity through expansion of wetland easements that better compensate landowners/managers.
+Incentivize water storage in natural areas to promote flood resilience and biodiversity through expansion of wetland, floodplain, and/or river corridor easements that better compensate landowners/managers.

 Ensure opportunities for floodplain reconnection and nature-based solutions are considered a high priority in the Statewide Conservation & Buyout Program through incorporation of multi-stakeholder developed prioritization criteria.